Coronavirus Response and Relief Supplemental Appropriation Act

-- Gannon University signed and returned to the Department of Education the Certification and Agreement and the assurance that the institution has used, or intends to use, no less than 50 percent of the funds received under Section 18004(a)(1) of the CARES Act to provide Emergency Financial Aid Grants to students.
+- Gannon University signed and returned to the Department of Education the Certification and Agreement and the assurance that the institution has used, or intends to use, no less than 50 percent of the funds received under Section 18004(a)(1) of the CARES Act to provide Emergency Financial Aid Grants to students

-- Gannon University has received $1,342,340 in funds from the Department of Education to provide emergency financial aid grants to students.
+- Gannon University received $1,342,340 in funds from the Department of Education to provide emergency financial aid grants to students.

-- As of Monday, May 18, 2020 the university has distributed $1,1163,100 of Emergency Financial Aid Grants to students under Section 18004(a)(1) of the CARES Act.
+- As of Monday, Aug.
+7, 2020 the university had distributed $1,342,340 of Emergency Financial Aid Grants to students under Section 18004(a)(1) of the CARES Act.

-- As of Monday, May 18, 2020 the university awarded 2,302 students with emergency financial aid grants.
+- As of Aug.
+7, 2020, the university awarded 2,737 students with emergency financial aid grants.